Woody Jackson: Career

 Jackson later worked in a team of producers for the music of Rockstar's Grand Theft Auto V (2013), collaborating with the Alchemist, Oh No, and Tangerine Dream.
-Jackson's initial role was to provide the score for Trevor Philips's missions, and he took influence from artists such as The Mars Volta and Queens of the Stone Age.
+Jackson's initial role was to provide the score for Trevor Philips's missions, and he took influence from artists such as the Mars Volta and Queens of the Stone Age.
 When he learnt the team would be building off each other's work, he voiced concern that the finished product could be disjointed.
 After sharing his work with the team, he was particularly impressed by the contributions by Edgar Froese, Tangerine Dream's founding member.
 Froese had interpolated funk sounds with Jackson's hip-hop influences.
-Froese and Jackson then sent their work between The Alchemist and Oh No, who heavily sampled it.
+Froese and Jackson then sent their work between the Alchemist and Oh No, who heavily sampled it.
 To compose his part of the score, Jackson created a supergroup called Jaws, featuring himself, Keefus Ciancia, Deantoni Parks, Gus Seyffert, and Michael Shuman.
 The score was well-received in the context of the game.
 For the soundtrack release, Jackson filtered through the six terabytes of material before transferring it to DJ Shadow for mixing.
-Alongside The Alchemist, Oh No, and Tangerine Dream, Jackson co-presented a 70-minute live concert featuring the game's original score at the New York Film Festival in September 2013.
+Alongside the Alchemist, Oh No, and Tangerine Dream, Jackson co-presented a 70-minute live concert featuring the original score at the New York Film Festival in September 2013.